 Delete by key

-Deleting a node in a binary search tree with parent is a little more complicated.
-First you find the node with the data matches with the key.
+Deleting a node in a binary search tree with a parent pointer is a little more complicated.
+First, you find the node with the data that matches the key.
 Then find its successor.
-The inorder successor in a binary search tree is the right child’s left most descendent.
+The in-order successor in a binary search tree is the right child’s leftmost descendent.
 After you replace the deleted node with the successor, you point the successor’s parent to the old parent.

 Java